xsolla/pay-station-sdk/README.md

    - The return URL redirects the user once payment is completed on the 3-D Secure’s side.
    - The `headlessCheckout.form.init` method returns the form object that can be used for future work with the payment form.
 1. Subscribe to events of the `NextActions` form to receive notifications about the next payment flow steps:
    - The `NextAction` with the `show_fields` type means that the form needs to render extra fields, e.g., for Brazilian credit cards.
 You must remove previously added fields and render new fields for this step.
-Also, it can include a new text for submit button (in submitButtonText property)
+It can also include a new text for the submit button (in the submitButtonText property).
    > **Note:** On payment validation failure, `show_errors` and `show_fields` may fire in sequence for the same server response.
 The `show_fields` event is emitted even when the set of visible fields has not changed.
 If you call `setupAndAwaitFieldsLoading` on each `show_fields`, use an `AbortSignal` to cancel the previous loading before starting a new one.
 The `FormLoader` internally tracks which fields have already reported as loaded, so re-calling `setupAndAwaitFieldsLoading` with the same fields resolves immediately without hanging.
    - 3-D Secure verification can be handled either by the acquirer's built-in mechanism or through an external [MPI](https://en.wikipedia.org/wiki/Merchant_plug-in), which authenticates a cardholder and forwards the result to the acquirer.
    - **3DS via external MPI**: The Next action with the `redirect` type means the form is redirected to complete payment according to the 3DS procedure.
 See also [Special cases for 3DS via external MPI](#special-cases-for-3ds-via-external-mpi).